 Vehicles and Parking

 Parking and operating a motor vehicle on the College of Mount Saint Vincent campus is a privilege.
 It is the individual’s responsibility to ensure that his or her vehicle is parked and operated in compliance with all College regulations.
-The acceptance of parking privileges and the presence of any vehicle on campus represents the motorist’s agreement that the College is in no way liable for personal injury, damage, or lost or stolen parts or contents within the vehicle.
+The acceptance of parking privileges and the presence of any vehicle on campus represents the motorist’s agreement that the College is in no way liable for personal injury, death, damage, lost or stolen parts or contents within the vehicle.

 All students, faculty, and staff wishing to park on campus must register their motor vehicles with the Office of Campus Safety and Security and obtain a parking permit.
 Permits are for specific parking lots, but do not guarantee a specific parking space in that lot.
 Parking permits must be hung from the driver’s center mirror.
 The permit is designed to be left in place and is not in violation of any New York State motor vehicle laws.